Perspective | Romney says he cares about racial justice. Now’s his chance to vote that way.

 The politics are very different today.
 Barack Obama’s historic presidency, along with overwhelming Black support for Democratic candidates, contributed to Republicans challenging provisions in the Voting Rights Act in hopes of shaping the electorate in its favor.
 The Supreme Court’s 2013 ruling in Shelby County v.
 Holder severely weakened voting protections, and nearly half the states in the nation had passed more restrictive voting laws by 2018.
 A decade after the Senate expressed unanimous support for voting rights legislation, the issue had become intensely partisan.

 Donald Trump’s presidency further exacerbated the division.
 After losing the popular vote in the 2016 election, Trump declared voter fraud a national epidemic and laid the groundwork for his unfounded claims in 2020 that the presidential election was stolen.
 He attacked the legitimacy of the entire electoral system, from the means of voting and the actions of state election officials to the voters themselves.
 His incendiary rhetoric continued right up to and beyond the Jan.
 6 Capitol riot.
-This chain of events led Romney to vote (for the second time) to convict an impeached President Trump.
+This chain of events led Romney to vote (for the second time) to convict an impeached Trump.

 Since then, voting rights have become even more of a lightning rod.
 Today, 43 states are considering 253 bills that would restrict voting access, with voters of color disproportionately affected.
 On some level, Americans perceive an injustice here: Only 1 in 4 voters think race relations are good, according to a poll from last summer, and nearly 60 percent believe that Black Americans are treated unfairly, up from 28 percent in 2008.
 On the state of our democracy, more than 3 in 5 Americans said in a 2018 survey that our government’s design and structure need significant changes.
 And key provisions in the House legislation enjoy support from the majority of Republicans, Democrats and independents.
 Yet the people’s voice is at risk of being muted by partisan bickering.